Consumers Of 3G/4G Service Increases To 108 Mln - UrduPoint

 Consumers Of 3G/4G Service Increases To 108 Mln

-The number of 3G and 4G service users in Pakistan has significant increased and reached 108 million by end of December 2021

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jan, 2022 ) :The number of 3g and 4g service users in Pakistan has significant increased and reached 108 million by end of December 2021.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2022 ) :The number of 3g and 4g service users in Pakistan has significantly increased and reached 108 million by end of December 2021.

 As per detail available at the official site of the PTA website, Pakistan has around 189 million mobile phone users.